james-jamshed/devTinder-web/README.md

 -get the feed and add the feed in the store
 -build the user card in feed
 -Edit PROFILE Features
--Show Toast Message on save Profile
+-Show Toastnnnnnnnn Message on save Profile

 ep:-04